Kim Fitzwarine-Smith MBACP (Reg), M.A. (Counselling)

 I'm a registered member of the BACP, the professional organization for counsellors, and I work by the rules in their Ethical Framework.
 I believe very much that people need to be out in nature regularly if they're to feel good, so I work from Wyldwoods, a rural arts centre in the Shropshire countryside.
 I counsel in the centre's Mongolian yurt, which is heated by a log-burning stove and therefore cosy all year round.
 Maybe you liked the look of it in my profile picture?
 I hope you'll come and check it out for yourself.

 Which brings us to the next step, which I know is a lot more difficult, the actual getting in touch.
 Give me a call or a text, or drop me an email, and I'll do all I can to make it as easy as possible for you.
 If you're agreeable we can arrange to meet up for a preliminary chat about the work we might do together.
-This initial assessment is charged at a lower rate than a normal session according to your income, with a minimum fee of £15.
+This initial assessment is charged at a lower rate than a normal session according to your income, with a fee of £20.

 Whether you decide to get in touch with me or not, I really hope and pray that you'll continue with your search.
 This is your one life.
 Don't settle for unhappiness.